-How to calm anxiety can be one of the top google searches nowadays.
-Because we are humans, we all prone to it.
+How to calm anxiety can be one of the top Google searches nowadays.
+Because no human has ever been unaffected by it.

 UNDERSTANDING THE SCALE OF THE PROBLEM